FreeCAD/FreeCAD-documentation/wiki/FeaturePython_Custom_Properties.md

 ## App::PropertyBoolList

  A property containing a list of booleans.
-It can contain a python list of booleans, e.g.
+It can contain a Python list of booleans, e.g.

 ```python